Churel

 The churel is mostly described as extremely ugly and hideous but is able to shape-shift and disguise herself as a beautiful woman to lure men into the woods or mountains where she either kills them or sucks up their life-force or virility, turning them into old men.
 Their feet are believed to be turned the other way around, so the toes face the direction of their back.

-There are many folk remedies and folkloric sayings that elaborate on how to get rid of revenant and ghostly churels, and a number measures that supposedly prevent churels from coming to life.
+There are many folk remedies and folkloric sayings that elaborate on how to get rid of revenant and ghostly churels, and a number of measures that supposedly prevent churels from coming to life.
 The family of a woman who dies a traumatic, tragic, or unnatural death might perform special rituals fearing that the victimised woman might return as a churel.
 The corpses of suspected churels are also buried in a particular method and posture so as to prevent her from returning.

 The churel is known as the Pichal Peri in the Punjab region of India and Pakistan, Petni/Shakchunni in the Bengal region, and Pontianak in Malaysia and Indonesia.
 The word "churel" is also often used colloquially or mistakenly for a witch in India and Pakistan.
-She has also remained prevalent in modern-day literature, cinema, television, and radio and many references to her activities and is still sighted in rural regions in South-East Asia.
+Churel have remained prevalent in modern-day literature, cinema, television, and radio, with many references to their activities.
+There may still be reports of sightings in rural regions in South-East Asia.

 Creation

-The Legend of Churel supposedly originated from Persia where they were described as being the spirits of women who died with "grossly unsatisfied desires".
+The legend of Churel supposedly originated from Persia where they were described as being the spirits of women who died with "grossly unsatisfied desires".

 In South-East Asia, the Churel is the ghost of a woman who either died during childbirth, while she was pregnant, or during the prescribed "period of impurity".
 The period of impurity is a common superstition in India where a woman is said to be impure during her period and the twelve days after she has given birth.
 According to some sources, in India, if a woman dies an unnatural death or during childbirth, especially during Diwali, she will become a Churel.

 The Korwas of Mirzapur say that if a woman dies in a lying room (the place where women give birth) she becomes a Churel.
 The Pataris and Majhwars say that if a girl dies during pregnancy or when she is unclean she becomes a Churel and appears in the form of a pretty little girl in white clothes and seduces men away to the mountains; the only way to free those captured is to sacrifice a goat.
 The Bhuiyars say that if a girl dies before she is twenty days old, she becomes a Churel.